jtolkanowicz/auto-motor-sport-laptimes/README.md

 Other issues
 * Porsche 918 has got power only from combustion engine
-* there is no info about tires in tests results, only in text
+* there is no info about tires in tests results, only in text - solution: add info about tires manually (currently need to check 167 articles) ??

-Solution: add info about tires manually (currently need to check 167 articles) ??
+* gradle task have some steps in common, it can be refactored